Wit.ai is shutting down Bot Engine as Facebook rolls NLP into its updated Messenger Platform

 But the Engine was designed for text-only interactions and the bot ecosystem has matured so quickly that the technology has become outdated.
 The team notes that Messenger and other platforms have been adding new means of interaction beyond text.
 All of this is for the better, but it hasn’t been kind to the value-add of Bot Engine.

-Coincidentally, Facebook announced today that it is integrating natural language processing tools into Messenger Platform 2.1.
-With the update, developers can extract information like date, time, location, amount of money, phone number and email from messages.
+Coincidentally, Facebook announced today it is integrating natural language processing tools into Messenger Platform 2.1.
+With the update, developers can extract from messages information like date, time, location, amount of money, phone number and email.
 Wit.ai can then be used to customize the capabilities of the Messenger Platform’s NLP integration.Featured Image: Bryce Durbin/TechCrunch

 0